-The next issue will include events through January 25.
+The next issue will include events from January 5 - 25.
 Submit upcoming events via the link below or by emailing me before Tuesday at midnight.
 Any questions, comments or feedback?
-Email me at email@example.com
+Email me at firstname.lastname@example.org

 Have you read an interesting article about theatre recently?
 Send it to me! email@example.com

 JANUARY 5 THROUGH FEBRUARY 12

 West Springfield’s Majestic Theater continues its 25th Season with Native Gardens, a contemporary comedy by Karen Zacarias.
 The play, which runs January 5 through February 12, looks at how next door neighbors in an affluent neighborhood in Washington, DC hash out border disputes and cultural misunderstandings.
 The timely comedy focuses on Frank and Virginia Butely, residents of a lush home who fill their time with dinner parties and tending to Frank’s prize-winning garden.
 When lawyer Pablo Del Valle and his pregnant wife Tania move into the fixer-upper next door, they challenge the status quo by cultivating a “native garden,” planting only vegetation indigenous to the area, and threatening Frank’s annual entry to the Potomac Horticultural Society’s neighborhood garden contest.

 Danny Eaton is producing director, while James Warwick is directing the play.
 Associate Producing Director/Stage manager is Sue Dziura, and Stephen Petit is production stage manager.
 Aurora Ferraro is associate production manager, and Josiah Durham is technical director.
 The set was designed by Greg Trochlil, Dawn McKay is costume designer, and Daniel Rist is lighting designer.